RULES & GUIDELINES

 Music Guidelines

-Music lengths are listed below.
+Music lengths are below.
 Music that exceeds or subceeds these lengths will be penalised.
-The competition organisers reserve the right to not accept choreographies with music in excess of these lengths if required for timing.
+The competition organisers reserve the right to not accept choreographies with music in excess of these lengths.

 Youth